 The following explains your cooling system and how to add coolant when it is low.
-If you have a problem with engine overheating, see "Engine Overheating" in the Index.
+If you have a problem with engine overheating or if you need to add coolant to your radiator, see "Engine Overheating" in the Index.

 The proper coolant for your Chevrolet will: